 Prepare three 8” cake pans by greasing and flouring the sides and bottoms.
 I highly recommend lining the bottom with a round of parchment as well.
 Preheat oven to 350°F.

-With an electric mixer, cream ½ cup browned butter and ½ cup softened butter until combined.
-Add sugar, then cream for 3-5 more minutes, scraping down sides once or twice, until very light and fluffy.
+With an electric mixer, whip ½ cup browned butter and ½ cup softened butter until combined.
+Add sugar, creaming butter and sugar together for 3-5 more minutes, scraping down sides once or twice, until very light and fluffy.
 While butter and sugar cream, sift together dry ingredients.

 Reduce speed of mixer to low and add eggs one at a time, incorporating each one before adding the next.
 Stir in vanilla and scrape down sides of bowl.
 With the mixer still on low, alternate adding dry ingredients and milk, beginning and ending with the flour.
 Do not over mix.